huobazi/qiniu_direct_uploader/README.md

 # QiniuDirectUploader

-This Gem can direct upload your files to a Qiniu storage bucket
+This Gem can direct upload your files to a Qiniu storage bucket.

 ## Installation